 - I don’t suggest using packaged roast beef, however it will technically work.

-- You could also buy a rump roast and cook it yourself.
+- You could also buy a rump roast or chuck roast and cook it yourself.
 Then trim off an excess fat, thinly slice it, and use it in these sandwiches.

 French Rolls or Bread?